-When an injury occurs, your 1st priority is to make sure your employee gets first aid and medical attention.
+When an injury occurs, your first priority is to make sure your employee gets first aid and medical attention.

-You must report all injuries requiring medical attention or where the worker will lose time from work.
+You must report all injuries requiring medical attention or where the worker will lose time from work to the WCB.

 The employer and employee should complete the injury report together.
 The WCB must receive the report within 5 business days after the injury was reported to you.
 Penalties can apply if reports are late.

 The quickest and easiest way for employers to report is online via MyAccount.

 Fax: Fill out the WCB Injury Report Form and fax it to 902-491-8001.

 Mail: If you do not have access to a fax machine, please mail or deliver to our Halifax or Sydney offices.

 For 24/7 access to support for MyAccount, including tips to fill out an Injury Report, click here.